WilhelmusLab/IceFloeTracker.jl/README.md

 ## Notebooks

-There are Jupyter notebooks in `IceFloeTracker.jl` that can be used as examples to access some of the image processing and tracking functions, available at `IceFloeTracker.jl/notebooks`.
+There are Jupyter notebooks illustrating the main image processing and tracking functions, in the `/notebooks` folder.

 ## Interface for Pipeline Workflows